Custom Logistics Software Development: Features, Advantages & Tech Stack

 Businesses are constantly searching for a solution to help reduce logistics costs.
 While many businesses focus on bargaining for better prices from contractors, they don’t even consider implementing logistics software, which is a much more complex approach.
 However, a custom solution can offer a number of advantages.

-• Automation of manual processes
+Automation of manual processes

-• Precise calculations
+Precise calculations

-• Proper planning and execution
+Proper planning and execution

 For example, you can limit the access of your drivers to only information concerning the destinations and estimated arrival times.
 Drivers don’t necessarily need to know other information such as the cost of the goods they deliver.

-• Dramatic reduction of expenses
+Dramatic reduction of expenses

 Types of logistics software

-If you have recognized the benefits that logistics software can bring to your business, you will probably face the difficult choice between a custom system and a SaaS, or software as a service solution.
+If you have recognized the benefits that logistics software can bring to your business, you will probably face the difficult choice between a custom system and a SaaS or Software as a Service solution.
 Here is the difference between the two:

-• SaaS logistics system
+SaaS logistics system

-• Custom logistics software
+Custom logistics software

-Custom software is developed with a particular business case in mind and is designed to perfectly fit all the processes of the company.
-A custom system can include specific features and can be developed within several months.
-It is more expensive, however, the cost is reasonable considering that the system is optimized and the automated processes significantly reduce the logistics budget.
-Moreover, the custom software doesn’t require existing business processes be changed to match the pre-developed features of a SaaS logistics system.
-The development company usually provides the client with a business analyst, whose objective is to analyze requirements, optimize the business processes in general and help with implementing the software.
-Such a comprehensive approach allows for the cost of custom software to be recovered quite quickly.
+Custom software development always has a particular business case in mind and is designed to fit all the processes of the company perfectly.
+Custom solutions can include features that solve your specific cases..
+Custom logistics management software development is more expensive, however, the cost is reasonable considering that the system is optimized and the automated processes significantly reduce the logistics budget.
+Moreover, the custom software doesn’t require existing business processes to be changed to match the pre-developed features of a SaaS logistics system.

-Logistics software features
+Logistics management software features

 Tender system for logistics partners